Aaron Heller

 Steven Kraemer

-Steven Kraemer is a 30-year veteran of the fire service currently serving as a Deputy Chief in charge of operations of the Hamilton Fire Department.
+Steven Kraemer has over 30 years in the fire service and is currently serving as a Interim Fire Chief of the Hamilton Fire Department.
 Steve began his career as a volunteer with the White Horse Fire Company of Hamilton Township and later served as a truck company officer and then Chief of the Hamilton Fire District #3.
 He is a NJ level 2 instructor as well as a Confined Space instructor, a NJ EMT, and a founding member of the HFD SOC.
 Chief Kraemer also instructs at the Mercer County Fire Academy.

 Jeff Gallagher

 Jeff Gallagher has been involved with the fire service since 1997, and is a fourth generation firefighter.
-He is currently a career Lieutenant with the City of Huber Heights (OH) Fire Division and part time Assistant Chief with the New Carlisle (OH) Fire Division.
+He is currently a career Captain with the City of Huber Heights (OH) Fire Division and part time Assistant Chief with the New Carlisle (OH) Fire Division.
 As a state of Ohio Fire Instructor he teaches at a local college fire academy.
-Jeff is also trained in various technical rescue disciplines and is a rescue squad officer for the Ohio Region 3 USAR Strike Team.
+Jeff is also trained in various technical rescue disciplines and has served as a rescue squad officer for the Ohio Region 3 USAR Strike Team.

 Kyle Foley

-Kyle Foley joined the fire department in June 2008, currently assigned to Ladder Company 31 for the Jacksonville Fire & Rescue Department in North Florida.
-He is a member of FL-TF5 & was previously a part of the JFRD’s Special Operations Command assigned to a Squad Company.
-Kyle is passionate about truck company operations as well as Firefighter Survival, RIT, and has taught at various conferences such as The Fort Lauderdale Fire Expo, The Orlando Fire Conference, and Treasure Coast H.O.T..
+Kyle Foley joined the fire department in October of 2006, he is an Engineer/Tillerman assigned to Ladder Co.
+30 in the City Jacksonville, FL.
+He was previously a part of the JFRD’s Special Operations Command assigned to a Squad Company and is also a member of USAR FL-TF5.
+Kyle is passionate about all aspects of truck company operations as well as Firefighter Survival and RIT.
+He has taught at various conferences throughout the country such as The Fort Lauderdale Fire Expo, The Orlando Fire Conference, The Lt.
+Joseph DiBernardo memorial Training Seminar, and Treasure Coast H.O.T.

 Bert Davis